Here is the Stark automotive FAQ, split into three main sections:

 I want to further modify/tune/supercharge my engine, is the warranty still valid?

-If you choose to modify your engine beyond the Stark automotive “full kit” specification, we do not guarantee fitment and the warranty will be invalidated.
+If you choose to modify your engine beyond the Stark automotive full kit specification, we cannnot guarantee fitment and the warranty will be invalidated.
 That said, many of our customers have fitted further performance upgrades – all the way up to supercharger and turbo-charger installations – and have not encountered any problems with the kit.
 We would not expect you to encounter problems with modified installations but they are at your own risk.

 What warranty do you offer on third-party parts?

 We honour the manufacturer warranties on third-party products.
-Usually, this means the item will have to be returned to the manufacturer for their inspection and replacement of the item.
+Usually, this means the item will have to be returned, at the customer’s expense, to the manufacturer for their inspection and replacement of the item.

 What warranty do you offer on engine donor packages?

 There are two main options, a basic donor package without warranty (although we will test drive the donor car and check the mileage before removing the engine/gearbox), and a more expensive package where we will have the engine and gearbox professionally refreshed before sale and sold with 12 months return-to-base warranty.
-Please ask for more details if you’re interested.
+Please ask for further details.

 Part 3 – Ordering and lead-times